filiphr/mapstruct-builder-accessor/README.md

 **IMPORTANT**: This is not a support for using builders for mappings, but just the discovery of the properties within a builder type.

+**IMPORANT2**: This is not yet published on maven central.
+If you want to use it as a dependency you can use [jitpack.io](https://jitpack.io/#filiphr/mapstruct-builder-accessor/)

 ## Using

 In order to use this accessor strategy one just needs to add the following dependencies: